greenm01/vb4x/docs/vb4x_specs.md

 - Homeworld planetary shields (**\-2)** (to the enemy's roll, all rounds)

-All Task Force ships fire on one another simultaneously.
-Each empire receiving AS hits will decide which squadrons are crippled or destroyed if their squadron DS is breached.
+Empires receiving hits will decide which of their own squadrons are crippled or destroyed.
 Crippled squadrons reduce their AS by multiplying by 0.5, rounded up the nearest whole number.
 Destroyed squadrons are no longer a factor and the Task Force loses their associated die roll modifiers (e.g. Scouts).

-All hits must be applied, although there may hits that are ineffective if a squadron’s DS blocks it.
+All hits are be applied, although some hits may be ineffective if a squadron’s DS blocks it.

 In computer moderated play, the algorithm will apply damage to squadrons with the lowest AS in order to sustain maximum offensive power for the Task Force.
 Die roll modifiers are a factor in the calculation.

 Squadrons are not reduced and destroyed until all other squadrons in the Task Force are already crippled.

 Critical hits are the exception to the aforementioned rule.
-The computer moderator will reduce a squadron with the highest rated AS regardless of combat state if DS is breached.
+The squadron with the highest rated AS is reduced.

 **Note**: Starbases do not join a Task Force.
-If an enemy Task Force has orders to bombard, invade, or blitz a colony the Starbase will engage with the hostile fleet from orbit as described in this section.
-Substitute Task Force and Squadron with Starbase in the battle procedure.
+If an enemy Task Force has orders to bombard, invade, or blitz a colony, and there are no surviving defensive squadrons, the Starbase will battle with the enemy solo, as described in this section.

 Merchant Marine ships are screened behind the Task Force during combat operations, and rejoin their surviving fleets during a retreat.
 If the fleet is destroyed they are captured as spoils of war.